dart-archive/www.dartlang.org/src/site/tools/pub/pubspec.markdown

 Dev dependencies
 : Can be omitted if your package has no dev dependencies.

+Dependency overrides
+: Can be omitted if you do not need to override any dependencies.

 Transformers
 : Optional.
 Used to configure dart2js or other transformers.
 For more information, see